wallabyway/bim360-project-starter/README.md

 ```
 Commands:
-  login <key> <secret>                                            gets 2-legged with forge key/secret + get 3-legged access tokens via browser and BIM360/ACC login page
+  login                                                                    Opens a browser where you login via BIM360/ACC.
+This gets the 3-legged token needed by the create template API.
-  listaccounts                                                    list all ACC/BIM 360 account IDs.
-The new Project you will create, will go under this Account ID
+  listhubs                                                                 list all ACC/BIM 360 hubs and their IDs.
-  listprojects                                                    list BIM 360 Project Templates.
-You will create a new Project from one of these existing Project
-                                                                  templates
+  listprojects <hub_id>                                                    list BIM 360 Projects and Template IDs.
+Use this to pick your Template ID
-  masterCreate <project_name> <template_project_id> <user_email>  creates a new project, and copies template IDs folders and files. assigns user_email as project-admin
+  masterCreate <hub_id> <project_name> <template_project_id> <user_email>  creates a new project, and copies template IDs folders and files. assigns user_email as project-admin
   createproject <project_name>                                             create a new Project, returns a projectID
   copytemplate <new_project_id> <template_project_id>                      copy template folders/roles, into new Project
   importusers <g_spreadsheet_url>                                          import users from google spreadsheet, into a bim360 hub
   assignusers <project_id> <g_spreadsheet_url>                             Assign users to a project, from google spreadsheet
   copyfiles <srcFolderURL> <dstFolderURL>                                  copy files in root folder of template into destination project root folder
   createworksharing <folder_id>                                            create a new Revit cloud worksharing file in a folder
   help [command]                                                           display help for command
 ```